GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 30 yards

-**Effect**: As an additional cost to cast this spell, you must hold the skull of a sapiant creature.
+**Effect**: As an additional cost to cast this spell, you must hold the skull of a sapient creature.
 The skull will disintegrate if the spell is successfully cast.
 Choose two exotic damage types.
 From the skull a pitch black ball of energy fired.
 On impact it will inflict a necrotic attack.
 In place of a traditional critical hit, it inflicts the critical hit effects of the two damage types selected.
 If the attack would qualify to damage armor, it instead dazes the foe until the end of the next round.

 If the attack roll against the foe was successful and the die roll result was odd, you may choose to either have the foe emit dim light out for 1 foot or reduce the level of light within 1 foot of the foe for a number of rounds equal to the spell's tier + [Magic] bonus.